Charpell/AJAX-example/README.md

 # AJAX-example
-How to use ajax and json to pull data and load them on the fly
+How to use JSON and AJAX to pull data and load them on the fly